 We thank the Lord for every one of our teachers.
 Without their talents and skills, our co-op would not have flourished as much as it has.
 They are all approved by the FEAST Co-op office with a minimum of two references.
 Their teaching materials have also been approved and all classes are taught from a Biblical, Christian worldview.
 Our teachers are self-employed, independent contractors.
-To apply to be a new co-op teacher, please fill out our New Teacher Application.
+To apply to be a new co-op teacher, please fill out our New Teacher Application and review our Teacher Commitment.
 Returning teachers, please fill out our Returning Teacher Application.

 LuBeth Anderson – preferred contact: email@example.com